redwoodjs/redwoodjs-com-archive/cookbook/Self-hosting_Redwood.md

-# Serverfull Hosting
+# Self-hosting Redwood

-Do you prefer to host a Redwood app on your own server instead of all this serverless magic?
+Do you prefer to host a Redwood app on your own server, the traditional serverfull way, instead of all this serverless magic?
 Well, you can!
 In this recipe we configure a Redwood app with PM2 and Nginx on a Linux server.

 ## Example